Canada-Brazil relations

 Bilateral relations

 Canada and Brazil enjoy relations dating back to 1866, when Canada opened its first trade mission in the country.
-Diplomatic relations were established in 1941, when Brazil opened its Embassy in Ottawa and Canada followed by opening an Embassy in 1944.
+Diplomatic relations were established in 1941, when Brazil opened its Embassy in Ottawa and Canada followed by opening an Embassy in Rio de Janeiro 1944.
 Both nations also fought side by side in WWII during the Italian campaign.
 Today, Canada has an embassy in Brasilia, consulates general in São Paulo and Rio de Janeiro, trade offices in Belo Horizonte, Recife and Porto Alegre, and an honorary consul in Belo Horizonte.
 Brazil has an embassy in Ottawa and consulates general in Montreal, Toronto and Vancouver.

-Canada and Brazil enjoy a multifaceted relationship advanced through bilateral mechanisms anchored by a Foreign Minister-led Strategic Partnership Dialogue.
-High-level government-to-government mechanisms that support the commercial relationship include a Joint Economic Trade Council, a Consultative Committee on Agriculture, and a Joint Committee on Science, Technology and Innovation.
-Mechanisms for additional bilateral discussions with Brazil include Political-Military Talks and a Mobility Working Group.
-Parliamentary “Friendship Groups” exist in Brazil’s Congress and Canada’s Parliament.
+High-level government-to-government mechanisms that support Canada and Brazil’s commercial relationship include a Joint Economic Trade Council, a Consultative Committee on Agriculture, and a Joint Committee on Science, Technology and Innovation.
+Mechanisms for additional bilateral discussions with Brazil include Political-Military Talks and Parliamentary “Friendship Groups” that exist in Brazil’s Congress and Canada’s Parliament.

 Mobility